 In the Know about Fire Pits

-Are there any local restrictions or requirements?
+Are there any local restrictions or requirements on outdoor fire features?

 What’s your style?